HubSpot

 Why RFC3966 Matters for Modern Applications

-When building applications that handle phone numbers - whether it's a CRM like HubSpot, a communication platform, or a validation service, RFC3966 provides the framework for consistent data formatting.
+When building applications that handle phone numbers - whether it's a CRM like HubSpot, a communication platform, or a or an HLR Lookup service, RFC3966 provides the framework for consistent data formatting.

 This standardization becomes critical when: